Structed/godot-playfab/README.md

 # Thanks
-Thanks to @lentsius-bark for the wonderful re-design of the logo and splash screen ❤
+Thanks to [lentsius-bark](https://github.com/lentsius-bark) for the wonderful re-design of the logo and splash screen ❤